microsoft/BotBuilder-Samples/samples/javascript_typescript/52.enterprise-bot/README.md

-# basic-bot
+# Enterprise Bot Template

-This bot has been created using [Microsoft Bot Framework](https://dev.botframework.com),
+This bot has been created using [Microsoft Bot Framework](https://dev.botframework.com).

+## Concepts introduced in this sample
+- Dialogs
+- Template Manager
+- Dispatch
+- Middleware

 This samples shows how to:
 - Use [LUIS](https://luis.ai) to implement core AI capabilities
-- Implement a multi-turn converstation using Dialogs
+- Implement a multi-turn conversation using Dialogs
 - Handle user interruptions for such things as Help or Cancel
 - Prompt for and validate requests for information from the user